expo/expo/packages/expo-payments-stripe/README.md

 # expo-payments-stripe

-Provides support for payments through Stripe and Apple Pay on iOS (in ExpoKit and bare apps), and Stripe on Android (plus Android Pay with ExpoKit and bare apps).
+Provides support for payments through Stripe and Apple Pay on iOS (in bare apps), and Stripe on Android (plus Android Pay with bare apps).

 # API documentation